Deelen Air Base crest

 The Grasshoppers, in their original 'Zebra' scheme, passing Deelen tower in 1979 (NIMH).

 The end of the Cold War signalled the end for the air base, which closed in 1995.
 It was thought to be largely returned to nature, but events took a different turn.
 Deelen was redesignated a Military Aviation Terrain, in support of the nearby Air Manoeuvre Brigade, which had also taken over the KKSL and LETS barracks.
-As such, it is occasionally used as a forward operating base (or FOB) for helicopters and C-130 Hercules transports.
-After the closure of Soesterberg in 2009, it even regained its status as an air base, albeit with a sleeping status, only activated for exercises.
-Around 2013, runway lines were painted on the north side of the runway, albeit at greatly reduced length (770m).
+As such, it was used as a forward operating base (or FOB) for helicopters and C-130 Hercules transports during exercises.

 Deelen in 2009, composite image from Bing.com